-The Mascot, Deuce Horn a huge Great Dane joined the 2nd Battalion, Queen’s Own Rifles in Camp Ipperwash Ont in 1952.
-He originally belonged to 2Lt Bissette who left the Battalion to become a pilot with the Fleet Air Arm of the Royal Canadian Navy.
-He died in Nova Scotia in 1953 while piloting his Sea Fury Air Plane.
+The Mascot, Deuce Horn a huge Great Dane joined the 2nd Battalion, Queen’s Own Rifles in Camp Ipperwash, Ont in 1952.
+He originally belonged to Second Lieutenant Bissette who left the Battalion to become a pilot with the Fleet Air Arm of the Royal Canadian Navy.
+Bissette died in Nova Scotia in 1953 while piloting his Sea Fury Air Plane.

-When Lt Bissette left the Queen’s Own Col Matthews took custody of Deuce Horn and made him the Queen’s Own Mascot.
-When the Bn left for Korea Deuce Horn was part of the Bn that embarked with the main body.
-They boarded the SS Marine Lynx and en route Deuce Horn was put into a Cage on the main deck.
-Deuce Horn for some reason or other, every time an American sailor would pass by his cage would growl and bark until the sailor was passed his so called turf.
+When Lt Bissette left the Queen’s Own Lieutenant Colonel Matthews took custody of Deuce Horn and made him the Queen’s Own Mascot.
+When the Battalion left for Korea, Deuce Horn embarked with the main body.
+They boarded the SS Marine Lynx and en route Deuce Horn was put into a cage on the main deck.
+For some reason or other, every time an American sailor would pass by his cage would growl and bark until the sailor was passed his so called turf.
 He had no problems with members of the Queen’s Own and would wag his tail and allow the Queens Own near him but not the Americans.
 Must have been the uniform.
-Because of his good conduct while on the ship the CO promoted Deuce Horn to L/Cpl.
+Because of his good conduct while on the ship the Commanding Officer promoted Deuce Horn to Lance Corporal.

-After arriving in Korea Deuce Horn went missing for about two weeks and it was feared that he ended up in one of the Kimchi pots that were famous at the time for cooking up a good stew.
+After arriving in Korea, Deuce Horn went missing for about two weeks and it was feared that he ended up in one of the Kimchi pots that were famous at the time for cooking up a good stew.
 Deuce Horn suddenly appeared at the Officers mess in a state of physical disarray.
 He was exhausted and passed out in front of the fire place.
-Once he recovered to a state where he could be held accountable for his action he was charged with being AWOL and escorted before the Commanding Officer by then Lt Ron Awful Werry.
-He was reduced to the rank of Rfn and sentenced to 14 days CK.
-(Confined to Kennel).
-He must have learned his lesson as he never went AWOL again during his tour of Duty.
+Once he recovered to a state where he could be held accountable for his action he was charged with being AWOL (absent without leave) and escorted before the Commanding Officer by then Lieutenant Ron Awful Werry.
+He was reduced to the rank of Rifleman and sentenced to 14 days CK (confined to kennel).
+He must have learned his lesson as he never went AWOL again during his tour of duty.

 Mascot of 2 QOR of C